-At Rothbury First School, we're proud of the nurturing environment that we provide for all children in our care.
+At Rothbury First School, we're proud of the nurturing environment that we to provide for all children in our care.
 Staff take much pride in the positive relationships which they build with all children, not just the children they teach.
 Regular assemblies help children to explore aspects of their spiritual, moral and personal development as well as learning about diversity and other beliefs.
 They are also encouraged to think about our promises which centre around respect for others.
-The children also complete PSHE and RHE projects each year which focus on values such as valuing diversity, looking after mental health and well-being, and appreciating people who help us.
-Activities in each class help children to develop social skills as they mature.
-Each class has a clear set of the school rules, which are visibly displayed and referred to regularly.
+The children also complete a PSHE project each year which focuses on values such as valuing diversity and appreciating people who help us.
+PSHE activities in each class help children to develop social skills as they mature.
+Each class has a clear set of the promises which are visibly displayed and referred to regularly.
 These help the children to understand right from wrong.
 All staff endeavour to use an approach to behaviour management which relies on positive reinforcement.
 Children are rewarded for showing appropriate behaviour but clear sanctions are also in place when required.
 We place a high emphasis on anti-bullying throughout the school year in school and as a result, bullying incidents are very low.
 Our school deals quickly and effectively with any reported incidents of bullying.
 Children know what to do if they are being bullied or see bullying taking place.
 When children first arrive, they are paired with buddies.
 Pairs are given the opportunity to spend time with their buddy at playtime and lunchtime as well as in class for new children who arrive in Year 1 and above.
 It is hoped that this will make children feel welcome, with someone to help them learn the routines.